-This in-depth guide to Southampton’s best craft beer and real ale pubs, micropubs and bars includes recommended pub crawls with maps and directions, plus information on local breweries, getting around, where to stay and more.
-Comments, improvements, suggestions, correctitons?
+This in-depth guide to Southampton city centre’s best craft beer and real ale pubs, micropubs and bars includes recommended pub crawls with maps and directions, plus information on local breweries, getting around, where to stay and more.
+Comments, improvements, suggestions, corrections?
 Leave a comment below or contact me.

 A few months back, I popped up to Leeds to check out the city’s oft-hyped craft beer scene.

 Don’t get me wrong – it’s a great city with some excellent pubs and bars serving many tasty local beers.
 But, after hearing so many good things about Yorkshire and its beer, I was a little underwhelmed with what I found up there.